All Products

 1. Go to the Workspaces page in the DataWorks console.
 In the top navigation bar, select a desired region.
 Find the desired workspace and choose Shortcuts > Data Studio in the Actions column.

 2. The Data Studio page appears by default.
-Click the image icon for Project Directory to perform batch operations on nodes.
+Click the image icon next to Project Directory to perform batch operations on nodes.

-3. Filter the nodes by the resource group that you want to switch, and select the relevant node types (Real-time Sync and Offline Sync).
+3. Filter the nodes by the resource group that you want to switch and select the Real-time Sync and Batch Sync node types.

 image